crnvl/netl2/docs/LEARN.md

 Another missing keyword is `return`.
 In NETL2, all variables are global, and functions are called with the `!` operator.
 To modify a variable, you simply assign it a new value.
 While this may seem like a bad idea for memory management, NETL2 is designed to be a scripting language, and therefore is not designed for large projects.

 Functions need to be declared first, and then called with the `!` operator.
-Functions also do not have parameters, and instead use global variables.
+Functions also do not have parameters.
+If you want to pass a value to a function, you can simply assign it to a variable before calling the function.

 # Installation